Varying-Vagrant-Vagrants/VVV/docs/en-US/adding-a-new-site/index.md

 I'm going to walk through setting up a blog named vvvtest.com locally using VVV, but this could be a site currently hosted in MAMP.

+If you're migrating a site from VVV 1, read this page, then visit the [migration page](migrating-vvv1.md) for further details.

 ## `vvv-custom.yml` and The Main Folder

 First we need to tell VVV about the site.
 I'm going to give the site the name `vvvtest`, and update the sites list in `vvv-custom.yml`: